 - intestinal damage

-- food pipe, mouth, and throat damage
+- esophagus, mouth, and throat damage

 People can usually prevent exposure to gasoline vapors by avoiding places where they might encounter gasoline fumes.